Best Cheap Mattress for a Budget (2026) โ€“ Hands-On Tested

 When it comes to value, Brooklyn Bedding is always a good place to start because the company owns its factory.
 They sell mattresses directly to consumers and can price them particularly low.
 Out of Brooklynโ€™s ever-growing line of products, the CopperFlex is one of the most affordable.
 When sales are active, this bed is the cheapest mattress on this list with an overall score of 4/5 or above; itโ€™s possible to snag a queen for about $600.

-The bedโ€™s firmness (rated at a 7.5/10 on our scale) comes from the layers of substantial, durable foam.
+The bedโ€™s firmness (rated 7.5/10 on our scale) comes from layers of substantial, durable foam.
 This construction also helped it earn a 5/5 in responsiveness and a 4.5/5 in motion isolation.
 Both are also above the averages across all beds weโ€™ve tested (4.2/5 for response and 3.9/5 for motion isolation).

 Firmness: 7.5/10